Quantifying the stellar ages of dynamically separated bulges and disks of CALIFA spiral galaxies: Method validation with mock data

 \subsection{Test results}

-In this subsection, we will analyse the results obtained from our simulation tests in detail, including a comparison between Model A and Model B. We show the orbit probability density distributions in the phase space of circularity $\lambda_z$ versus age $t$ for Au-6-60-5 in Fig.~\ref{fig6}.
-From left to right, the true distribution directly derived from the stellar particles in the simulation is shown, followed by the model recovered distribution from Model A and that from Model B. For a fair comparison, only the stellar particles within the mock data coverage are included.
-Model B is smoother than Model A, as Model B is actually an average of different models, while Model A is just a single model.
-By dividing the particles/orbits into multiple circularity bins and calculating the mean age of particles/orbits in each bin, we find that the mean age as a function of circularity from both Model A and Model B generally match the true one from simulations.
+In this subsection, we analyse the results obtained from our simulation tests in detail, including a comparison between models A and B. We show the orbit probability density distributions in the phase space of circularity $\lambda_z$ versus age $t$ for Au-6-60-5 in Fig.~\ref{fig6}.
+From left to right, the true distribution directly derived from the stellar particles in the simulation is shown, followed by the model-recovered distribution from model A and that from model B. For a fair comparison, only the stellar particles within the mock data coverage are included.
+Model B is smoother than model A, as model B is an average of different models, while model A is just a single model.
+By dividing the particles or orbits into multiple circularity bins and calculating the mean age of the particles or orbits in each bin, we find that the mean age as a function of circularity from both model A and model B generally match the true one from simulations.
 Despite the limited data quality, both models recover the mean age as a function of circularity well, but the detailed distribution of stellar ages is not fully recovered.
 For example, young stars with $t<3$ Gyr are not well represented by our models.\\

-To quantify the test results, we divide each galaxy into three coarse components: cold ($\lambda_z\ge0.8$), warm ($0.25<\lambda_z<0.8$) and hot ($\lambda_z\le0.25$), as illustrated in Fig.~\ref{fig6}.
+To quantify the test results, we divided each galaxy into three coarse components: cold ($\lambda_z\ge0.8$), warm ($0.25<\lambda_z<0.8$), and hot ($\lambda_z\le0.25$), as illustrated in Fig.~\ref{fig6}.
 The hot component here includes the counter-rotating ($\lambda_z<-0.25$) orbits as defined in \citet{Zhu2018a,Zhu2018b,Zhu2018c}.
-We then calculate the true and model recovered mean age of each component for all mock data sets, and present them in Fig.~\ref{fig7}.
-The middle and bottom panels show our results from Model A and Model B respectively, with the relative observational error ranging from $5\%$ to $20\%$.
-We also show the results from \citet{Zhu2020} in the top left panel, who applied Model A to mock data with MUSE-like spatial resolution.\\
+We then calculated the true and model recovered mean age of each component for all mock data sets, and we present them in Fig.~\ref{fig7}.
+The middle and bottom panels show our results from model A and model B, respectively, with the relative observational error ranging from $5\%$ to $20\%$.
+We also show the results from \citet{Zhu2020} in the top left panel.
+They applied model A to mock data with a MUSE-like spatial resolution.\\